moehrenzahn/moehrenzahn.github.io/en/about/index.md

 ## Elsewhere

-If you like what I write you might want to [subscribe to the RSS feed](/en/atom.xml) or [follow this site's feed on Twitter (@moehrenzahn)](https://twitter.com/moehrenzahn).
+If you like what I write you might want to [subscribe to the RSS feed](/en/feed.xml) or [follow this site's feed on Twitter (@moehrenzahn)](https://twitter.com/moehrenzahn).

-In addition [I tweet](http://www.twitter.com/_maxmelzer) interesting links and short observations on all sorts of topics.
+I also occasionally publish small snippets of code on GitHub: [My Repositories on GitHub](https://github.com/moehrenzahn).

-I also occasionally publish small snippets of code on GitHub: [My Repositories on GitHub](https://github.com/moehrenzahn)
+You can contact me via [@_maxmelzer](http://www.twitter.com/_maxmelzer) on Twitter.